 - Collins Scholarship available.
 See Further Reading below for more information.

 Hochschule Trier offers more than 50 degree programs.
-Many courses are in German, but students will find a wide selection of English courses in the Computer Science, Design, Environment and Technology, and Sustainable Business and Technology programs.
+Many courses are in German, but students will find a good selection of courses in English in the Computer Science, Design, Environment and Technology, and Sustainable Business and Technology programs.
 No German language experience is required for these programs.

 The KU-Trier design exchange program has been in existence since 2002.
 Students study in the Communication Design program at Trier, with approximately 200 other students.
 The program offers a broad range of courses focusing on technical, theoretical, creative, and practical aspects of visual communication.
 Students will gain valuable practical design experience relevant to many different career paths.
 KU students often take, but are not limited to, courses in:

 Design Typography, Advanced Typography, Alphabet Design, Packaging Design, Experimental Design, Drawing, and Photography.

 The Communication Design program is located at the Campus for Art and Design in Trier.
 Other Design departments include: Architecture, Fashion Design, Gemstones and Jewellery, Interior Design, and Intermedia Design.

 The Environmental Campus at Birkenfeld is one-of-a-kind.
 It offers students an interdisciplinary education at the only zero emission university in Germany.
 Students can study:

 Biotechnology, Environmental and Process Engineering, Engineering Physics, Environmental and Business Economics, Environmental Engineering, Environmental Planning, and Economic and Environmental Law.